ljk28/MP2/readme.md

 ## Bugs and Development
 The project has took many twists and turns along the way.
 It was orginally a story game but this was a little too complex and convoluted to keep it going.
 Thus, th choice was made to abandon the text adventure for a more simple quiz game about the city instead.
 This was meant to be easier to write the code and easier to maintain and alter at a later stage.

+The evolution of this prject has been frought wth difficulties.
+I had to get rid of the previous code for the JS and find a new way to implement thre quiz.

+As the code seemingly didn't work and didn't move on to the next question I had to check the code that was a problem.
+Finding a new tutorial with the code in place and then customising it.

 ### Wireframes and mock ups
 <img src="assets/images/wireframe/phone.jpg">
 <img src="assets/images/wireframe/tablet.jpeg">